Bey

 Today, the word is still used formally as a social title for men, similar to the way the titles "sir" and "mister" are used in the English language.
-Additionally, it is widely used in the naming customs of Central Asia, namely in countries such as Uzbekistan, Tajikistan, Kazakhstan and Kyrgyzstan.
+Additionally, it is widely used in the naming customs of Central Asia, namely in countries such as Uzbekistan, Kazakhstan and Kyrgyzstan.
 Notably, the ethnic designation of Uzbeks comes from the name of Öz Beg Khan of the Golden Horde, being an example of the usage of this word in personal names and even names of whole ethnic groups.
 The general rule is that the honorific is used with first names and not with surnames or last names.